 - Sterile or contamination-sensitive fluids are involved

-- Running 24/7 processes without interruption
+- Running 24/7 perfusion processes without interruption

 - Aggressive solvents, acids, or corrosive fluids are used